jonhare/COMP3204/cw/c6223_coursework1.md

 **Template convolution.** Template convolution is a fundamental image processing tool.
 Mark has covered convolution in detail in the lectures.
 See section 3.4.1 of [Mark's book (Third Edition)](http://ecs.soton.ac.uk/~msn/book/worksheets.html) ("Template Convolution") and the lecture materials for more information.

-For this assignment, we want you to *hand-code* your convolution operator function using a programming language or environment of your choice.
-You not make use of any built-in functions or libraries available to you for performing the convolution.
+For this assignment, we want you to *hand-code* your own convolution operator function using a programming language or environment of your choice (Matlab, C, C++, etc).
+You should not make use of any built-in functions or libraries available to you for performing the convolution.

 Your implementation must support arbitrary shaped kernels, as long as both dimensions are odd (e.g. 7x9 kernels but not 4x5 kernels).
 The border pixels should be set to 0.
 The implementation must also support convolution of both grey-scale and colour images.